thlorenz/thlorenz.com-blog/event-stream/post.md

 Exposes all functions from the modules described above.

 It also introduces additional functions.
-These are implemented using those module functions as building blocks.
+Some of those are implemented using the above described module functions as building blocks.

 ### [mapSync](https://github.com/dominictarr/event-stream#mapsync-syncfunction)